Team Officials Certifications

 HCSP (Hockey Canada Safety Program) The HCSP training program provides participants with information they need to promote and implement improved safety, risk management and injury-prevention practices in hockey.
 Hockey Canada has adopted the safety program as a mandatory program to show its commitment to improving the safety and enjoyment of the game.
 This program must be successfully completed every three (3) years in order to be a team's safety person, even if the individual is a medical professional.

-CRC (Criminal Record Check and Vulnerable Persons Check (PDF)) must be successfully completed every three (3) years in order to be a team official or on ice referee.
-If you are unsure that your CRC is valid for this coming year, please contact firstname.lastname@example.org.
-In minor hockey, criminal records checks are good for three years.
+CRC (Criminal Record Check and Vulnerable Persons Check (PDF)) must be successfully completed every five (5) years in order to be a team official.
+Referees are staying at three (3) years.
+If you are unsure that your CRC is valid for this coming year, please contact email@example.com.
+In minor hockey, criminal records checks are now good for five years.
 Players or referees under 18 years old do not have to complete a criminal record check.
 Please find the Volunteer Consent Package (PDF).

 Print a copy of your submission form and email to SAMHA.
 Failure to show proof of submission will deem you ineligible for the team roster.